-The Champions League is back and so are some of the very best goalkeepers in the world.
+The Champions League is in full swing and some of the very best goalkeepers in the world are on display.

 Often overlooked by fans but never by team-mates and coaches, goalies are an unfashionable but essential part of the game.
 Every side that has ever won the Champions League has had a great goalkeeper.